The Counterfeiters' Tragedy Radio Readings Better Forget Other Events about

 The Broken Heart in the press:

 Extracts from reviews of Secret Centre Theatre's 2006 production of The Broken Heart at London's White Bear Theatre.
-Click the links below the articles for the full text in its original location.

 Natalie Bennett at Blogcritics, January 15, 2006